 One of the examples he gives is using a plugin or preset that makes specific changes to color settings to achieve a look.
 If you want those tools or presets to work consistently, particularly if you use different cameras or shoot in different lighting conditions, then you need a baseline for your color.

 The X-Rite Color Checker Passport is how you get that consistency.
 It creates a profile that appears in Lightroom under the Camera Calibration settings.
 It’s simple and effective to get consistent color in your images.

 Lightroom has great tools to enhance your colors.
 You can improve their reach by using the Camera Calibration settings to get a consistent color baseline.
 Of course, you want to be sure those colors are accurate.
 Find the color calibration tool that’s right for your display and printer.

 You can move beyond a grey card for white balance.
-That isn't setting the profile for you in Lightroom.
-Using an X-Rite Color Checker Passport lets you be sure of your color consistency from one shoot to the next, even if you change cameras or light sources.
+That isn’t setting the profile for you in Lightroom.
+Using a Calibrite Color Checker Passport lets you be sure of your color consistency from one shoot to the next, even if you change cameras or light sources.

 Learn more about getting the best result with my article on Lightroom Classic Workflow.

 Want to learn more about Photography software?
 Click below to check out articles about Adobe, ON1, Skylum, and more.